GuenterQuast/mimoCoRB/builddoc/index.rst

 have finished.
-As digital filtering of incoming data may be very CPU intensive, multi-processing and multi-core capable components are needed to ensure sufficient processing power to process and anylyze data.
+As digital filtering of incoming data may be very CPU intensive, multi-processing and multi-core capable components are needed to ensure sufficient processing power to process and analyze data.
 `mimoCoRB.mimo_buffer` implements such a buffer allowing multiple processes to read ("multiple out") or write ("multiple in") to the buffer space.